 His clinical work integrates psychotherapy and medication management, grounded in a collaborative and person-centered approach.
 His psychotherapy training spans psychodynamic and psychoanalytic traditions, as well as Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Motivational Interviewing.

 He is a principal investigator on several federally funded research studies focused on developing and implementing innovative and evidence-based substance use treatment interventions for people experiencing homelessness with stimulant use disorder and/or opioid use disorder.
-My research also focuses on broadening access to opioid use disorder treatment among marginalized populations and the therapeutic use of cannabis and cannabinoids.
-I am also a recipient of the VA Office of Research & Development (ORD) Career Development Award to advance psychosocial interventions targeting methamphetamine use and adverse housing outcomes in permanent supportive housing for Veterans.
-I also have an interest in medical education regarding the endocannabinoid system and therapeutic use of cannabis and cannabinoids.
+His research also focuses on broadening access to opioid use disorder treatment among marginalized populations and the therapeutic use of cannabis and cannabinoids.
+He is also a recipient of the VA Office of Research & Development (ORD) Career Development Award to advance psychosocial interventions targeting methamphetamine use and adverse housing outcomes in permanent supportive housing for Veterans.
+He also has an interest in medical education regarding the endocannabinoid system and therapeutic use of cannabis and cannabinoids.

 His research has been published in leading peer-reviewed medical journals including JAMA, Frontiers in Psychiatry, JMIR Mental Health, and The American Journal on Addictions.
 He regularly presents his work at national and international conferences and is a sought-after speaker at academic institutions, non-profits, private companies, and popular online streaming sites on topics related to mental health and technology, addiction, cannabis, psychedelics and spirituality.
 His work has also been featured on major media outlets such as the New York Times, NBC, iHeartRadio, The Washington Post, and Fox News.